rajatvd/rajatvd.github.io/projects.md

 ---
-title: My projects
+title:
 layout: page
 permalink: /projects/
 ---

-A list of some of the projects I have worked on previously:
+A list of some of the projects and other stuff I have worked on:

+## Talk at PySangamam
+I gave a talk on generators at [PySangamam 2018](https://pysangamam.org/), Tamil Nadu's __first__ Python conference.
+You can find the slides for my talk [here](https://rajatvd.github.io/PySangamam/).

+---

 ## A Physics Simulation of gravitating particles in 2D

 This is a simulation of 2D particles in a plane written in Java.
 The code can be found in the [repo](https://github.com/rajatvd/PhysicsSim).
 Click [here](https://rajatvd.github.io/PhysicsSim/PhysicsSim_v1.5.3.jar) to download the latest .jar executable.
 I also ported the Java app to a [web version](https://rajatvd.github.io/PhysicsSim/war/PhysicsSimWeb.html) with some small features omitted (like custom colors).
 Note that this port can be a bit buggy.

 Some of the currently available features include:

 * Collision detection between spheres
 * Gravitation between the particles